brittnidev/brittnia11/README.md

 These commands are vital for maintaining security and ensuring that only authorized users can access or modify files, which is particularly important in multi-user environments.
 Proper management of file permissions helps protect sensitive data and maintain system integrity.

 -------
-# Portfolio Activity: Apply filters to SQL queries files with Linux commands <a name="seven">
+# Portfolio Activity #4: Apply filters to SQL queries files with Linux commands <a name="seven">
 - use the content of (https://docs.google.com/document/d/1jRgoPi-qYuspdFpJGn2FEQIySm15KB8xfdCdMEYHs-Y/edit?usp=sharing) and (https://docs.google.com/document/d/1FvBXjHx2e4zscXql4JS-_9aQE0on4mB5znxJghF4nAM/edit?usp=sharing)

 # Project Description: Describe the command you can use to check permissions